- DNS management

 DNSSEC secures the authenticity of the DNS response.
-When the browser sends a request, it returns with an authentication key, certifying that the returned IP is correct.
+When the browser sends a request, it comes back with an authentication key, certifying that the IP given is correct.

-The user is then provided access to the correct place when they receive an IP validated by DNSSEC
+The user is then given access to the right place on receiving an IP validated by DNSSEC

-If a hacker tries to modify the table contained in the DNS server protected by DNSSEC, the latter refuses the requests and the information being sent is not signed.
+If a hacker tries to modify the table contained in the DNS server protected by DNSSEC, it will refuse the requests as the information sent is not signed.

-Check out the interview from Stéphane Lesimple, manager of domain names at OVH.
+Check out the interview with Stéphane Lesimple, domain names manager at OVH.